arademaker/SLattes/README.md

     xsltproc --stringparam ID LATTESID lattes.xsl CURRICULIUM.xml > CURRICULIUM.rdf

-## Latttes validation agains the DTD
+## Latttes validation agains the updated Lattes DTD

 In Unix/MacOS systems you can also run:

     xmllint --dtdvalid LMPLCurriculo.DTD --noout <LATTES-XML>

+If one wants to compare what we changed from the original DTD provided by CNPQ, just use the github diff of commits.

 ## Lattes to BibTeX